Ha-Duong-88/Stock-Analysis/README.md

 ## Results

-Before refactoring the code, I determined the code that I could reuse and copied the code to create the table headers,the input box for the year that I want to run the analysis, the ticker array, and to format the header rows and conditional color formatting.
+Before refactoring the code, I reviewed the code that I could reuse and copied the code to create the table headers,the input box for the year that I want to run the analysis, the ticker array, and to format the header rows and conditional color formatting.
 I also made sure that I activated the correct worksheet to output the data.

 The instruction and code as written in the file are below.